about us

 A main interest is with CoHousing Cultures: self-organized, community-oriented, inclusive, non-speculative, and sustainable forms of housing.

-Another special interest is the exploration and development of “convivial technologies”. id22 was created in this spirit and most recently the creative sustainability tours have been designed: in the sense of Ivan Illich to be informative, enjoyable, constructive, communicative, creative and most importantly human.
+Another special interest is the exploration and development of “convivial technologies”. id22 was created in this spirit and so the creative sustainability tours have been designed: in the sense of Ivan Illich to be informative, enjoyable, constructive, communicative, creative and most importantly human.